astaveski/rochester/README.md

    * How to construct weighted proportions
    * How to compute weighted standard errors
    * How to create histograms with weighted data

+## right_sized.R
+Analyzes whether Rochester's housing stock is "right-sized" for the types of households living in the City.
+This code does the following:
+* Imports Rochester's single-year PUMS data from 2018
+* Generates categorical income thresholds
+* Conducts right-size analysis using two metrics:
+   * Number of persons per bedroom (HUD threshold is a max of 2.0 persons per bedroom)
+   * Number of persons per room (Typical standard is a max of 1.5 persons per room)